The history of Syntagma Square in Athens is literally the modern history of the city itself and the central point for visitors in the Greek capital.

 Syntagma Square began to assume its modern shape after 1846 from the Bavarian Michael Hoch, who worked with the architect Leo von Klenze; its trees were planted according to the direction of Queen Amalia.

-It was divided into two parts – the upper square (the eastern part), which until the end of the 19th century was still called “Palace Square”, while today it is known as “Parliament Square” or “the Monument of the Unknown Soldier.”
+It was divided into two parts; the upper square (the eastern part) was still called “Palace Square” until the end of the 19th century while today it is known as “Parliament Square” or “the Monument of the Unknown Soldier.”

-At the same time, historical circumstances allowed it new uses: Government agencies and international organizations were now housed there, coordinating the work generated by the complex issues of the Asia Minor Catastrophe and the attendant influx of refugees.
+At the same time, historical circumstances allowed its new uses.
+Government agencies and international organizations were now housed there, coordinating the work generated by the complex issues of the Asia Minor Catastrophe and the attendant influx of refugees.

 The old palace building was gradually renovated over the years, becoming the seat of the Senate and the Council of State, along with the National Library, in 1934.